plomino/Plomino/doc/features.rst

 ..
 Note::
-    in this example, we use the `getAllDocuments` method to get the documents list, this method returns Catalog brains<!-- Hmm, getAllDocuments doesn't sound like it will return brains, it sounds like it will return documents.
+    in this example, we use the `getAllDocuments` method to get the documents list, this method returns Catalog brains

-Looking at the source code, I see that it does in fact return documents (d.getObject() for d in res) so this must have changed since 1.3 -->.
     To improve performance, the ``lastname`` field has been added to the index, so there is no need to wake up the objects (using `getObject`), and we use the `getPath` method to get the path of the real object.

+..
+Todo:
+    Hmm, getAllDocuments doesn't sound like it will return brains, it sounds like it will return documents.
+Looking at the source code, I see that it does in fact return documents (``d.getObject() for d in res``) so this must have changed since 1.3.

 Field templates
 ---------------